dnordgren/derbruden/README.md

 AWS_PROFILE=yourprofilename yarn run deploy
 ```

+The site runs as a static site from AWS S3 via public hosting, fronted by CloudFront with HTTPS via AWS ACM and AWS Lambda@Edge in place to aid CloudFront index resolution.
+See [this post](https://chrisschuld.com/2020/05/gatsby-hosting-on-cloudfront/) for an overview of the setup.

 ## Ideas

 Set up trade activity notifications.
 Poll the following endpoint with headers via new API SDK: